-Although there's not a single spacing standard for rafters, the spacing between rafters in a given building is part of the engineering calculations that determine the required structure of the roof.
-Other relevant factors include the type of wood being used for the rafters, the size of the rafters and the load that the rafters are required to support.
+The spacing between rafters in a given building is part of the engineering calculations that determine the required structure of the roof.
+Other relevant factors include the type of wood being used for the rafters, the size of the rafters and the load that the rafters need to support.
 All of these factors taken together determine the maximum span of the rafters, a measurement that dictates how wide the building under the roof can be.
 All else being equal, decreasing rafter spacing increases the maximum rafter span.

 For example, 2-by-6 rafters made from select structural grade Douglas fir that are required to support a live load of 20 pounds per square inch can have a maximum horizontal span of 11 feet 4 inches.
-Decreasing the rafter spacing to 12 inches, however, increases the maximum span to 14 feet 4 inches.
+Decreasing the distance between rafters to 12 inches, however, increases the maximum span to 14 feet 4 inches.

-Engineered roof trusses are carefully designed structural assemblies that include rafters -- which in truss designs are called top chords -- and ceiling joists -- which are called bottom chords -- in one pre-fabricated unit.
-Trusses also utilize reinforcing members between the top and bottom chords to add strength to the truss.
+Engineered roof trusses are carefully designed structural assemblies that include roof rafters, which in truss designs are called top chords, and ceiling joists, which are called bottom chords, in one pre-fabricated unit.
+Trusses also include reinforcing members between the top and bottom chords to add strength to the truss.
 One goal of truss design is to build a roof structure that is as strong as necessary but that uses the minimum amount of lumber.
 Although the standard spacing of roof trusses may be the same as that of rafters, with 24-inch spacing being a common option, the design of a truss may allow for the use of a lower grade of lumber than would be required for rafters with comparable spacing and span.

 Metal Roofs and Pole Buildings

 Pole buildings with metal roofs are typically built with metal roofs resting directly on rafters and purlins, horizontal members that run between rafters and tie them together.
-Because this roof design doesn't have the added weight of plywood roof sheathing, and because metal roofs are generally lighter than asphalt-shingle roofs, the rafters have much less weight to bear than they would in a conventional design.
-Consequently, the space between rafters can be greater without reducing the maximum span.
+Because this roof design doesn't have the added weight of plywood roof sheathing and metal roofs are generally lighter than asphalt-shingle roofs, the rafters have much less weight to bear than they would in a conventional design.
+So the space between rafters can be greater without reducing the maximum span.

 The same concept holds true for roof trusses.
 Common spacing for trusses on this type of building is often between 2 and 4 feet, but trusses built with advanced designs may allow spacing as great as 8 or 12 feet.